MohamedIjlal27/React-Inventory-Management-System/README.md

-clone this project on vs code and run npm install followed by npm run dev to run locally
+clone this project on vs code and run "npm install" followed by "npm run dev" to run locally